alexanu/transcripts-risk/README.md

 ## Data

 Earnings Call Transcripts for the top 50 holdings of the SP500 were obtained from [seekingalpha](https://seekingalpha.com/) from 2012-01-01 to 2018-07-01, totaling around 1250 transcripts.
-The code for this web scraping can be found in [browser_automate.py](https://github.com/yaroverg/transcripts-risk/blob/master/browser_automate.py) where mainly the [selenium](https://pypi.org/project/selenium/) package was used.
+The code for this web scraping procedure can be found in [browser_automate.py](https://github.com/yaroverg/transcripts-risk/blob/master/browser_automate.py) where mainly the [selenium](https://pypi.org/project/selenium/) package was used.

 Stock price data was obtained mostly via the [Quandl Python Module](https://www.quandl.com/tools/python) and the code for that can be found in [quandl_price_data.py](https://github.com/yaroverg/transcripts-risk/blob/master/quandl_price_data.py) and some missing data was filled in from Yahoo Finance.